 Individual traits and human capital will also affect livestock productivity.
-Panels (b) to (d) of Figure V report proxies for education, mental and physical health, respectively.
-In panel (b) the sample is split into respondents who report at least one year of formal education (13%) and those that do not, indicating that the former face a much lower poverty threshold.
-The same result appears when the sample is split by whether the respondent has experienced some mental anxiety that hampered daily activities (54%), with an above-average threshold for those who do (panel (c)).
-Interestingly, there is no heterogeneity when the sample is split at the median body mass index (BMI), a proxy for physical health (panel (d)).
+Figure V, Panels B-D report proxies for education, mental health, and physical health, respectively.
+In Panel B the sample is split into respondents who report at least one year of formal education (13%) and those who do not, indicating that the former face a much lower poverty threshold.
+The same result appears when the sample is split by whether the respondent has experienced some mental anxiety that hampered daily activities (54%), with an above-average threshold for those who do (Panel C).
+Interestingly, there is no heterogeneity when the sample is split at the median body mass index (BMI), a proxy for physical health (Panel D).

 Including measures of human capital as proxies for productivity warrants some additional discussion.
 In theory, human capital should not be treated as an immutable trait but as something people can accumulate, in the same way as physical, productive assets.
 We do not have comprehensive measures of how human capital changes over our study period, so we cannot test for a human capital poverty trap.
 The finding that these variables shift the poverty threshold in the expected direction is consistent with a complementarity between human and physical capital.
-Recall that, while BRAC offers asset-specific training as part of the TUP program, the present experiment was not designed to separate the effect of the training from that of the asset transfer.27 The above results then also serve as a reminder that our poverty threshold must be interpreted as a post-training threshold.
+Recall that while BRAC offers asset-specific training as part of the TUP program, the present experiment was not designed to separate the effect of the training from that of the asset transfer.27 The above results also serve as a reminder that our poverty threshold must be interpreted as a posttraining threshold.
 In the absence of the training, which presumably increased livestock productivity, households might have faced an even higher threshold.
 Note that this does not affect our main conclusion that there is a poverty threshold, as long as the effect of the training is not heterogeneous with a jump at \hat{k} .28